gbengataylor/WebmethodsOnOCP/UniversalMessaging/README.md

 # Build the docker image
 Download the Universal Messaging Packaging Kit for Docker - http://techcommunity.softwareag.com/ecosystem/communities/public/apama/products/apama/.links/universal-messaging-docker

-Edit the file to change the group and permissions or just use the Dockerfile in this directory
+Edit the file to change the group and permissions before the CMD command:

+    +++ #edit, change group and permissions
+    +++ RUN chgrp -R 0 /um_home && chmod -R g=u /um_home

+or just use the Dockerfile in this directory

 copy the Dockerfile to where softwareag webmethods is installed.
 Assume it is installed in /opt/softwareag/